 Irene is a published writer.
 Her work has appeared on CNN, Huffington Post, Public Radio International, Inside Higher Education and more.
-She writes on her blog Xicana Ph.D. and is a freelance writer.
+She writes on her blog Xicana Ph.D. and is a freelance writer and education consultant.

 Some of her selected published work is listed below.

 National College Attainment Network "Schools Can Stop Summer Melt: Lessons from the Wisconsin Text Steps Project"

 August 31, 2021

 The Education Trust "Why I Teach Where I Teach: To Continue the Latino Legacy"